 These interviews will also give you an inside and informal look at companies, CEOs, business practices, and business models.

 My interviews are interesting because they’re something I’m researching and working on at the time.
 This gives me a deeper level of knowledge than typical interviews.
 For this reason I don’t take inbound interview requests.
 If you ask, the answer, unfortunately, will be no.

 My Ethics Statement

 Nobody can pay to be interviewed.
 Period.
-I’m here to learn, so I interview people I am really excited to learn from only.
-This is what keeps the interviews interesting — it isn’t a job, its a passion.
-There is no application process.
+I’m here to learn, so I interview people I am ready to learn from.
+This is what keeps the interviews interesting — this site isn’t a job, its a passion.